Two IT officials get 5 years jail term in bribery case

-A special CBI court here convicted an additional commissioner of Income Tax and an assistant I-T commissioner in a Rs 1.7 crore graft case of 2010 and sentenced them to five years' imprisonment.
+Thane, June 29: A special CBI court here convicted an additional commissioner of Income Tax and an assistant I-T commissioner in a Rs 1.7 crore graft case of 2010 and sentenced them to five years' imprisonment.

 The additional commissioner's husband was also convicted and awarded four years in jail.